kelseyjo959/aws-solutions-architect/virtual-private-cloud/README.md

   * Note: Bastion Host(or Jump Box) is an EC2 Instance in a public subnet which can be used to connect to an EC2 in private subnet
 ![VPC Diagram](../images/vpc-diagram.png)

-* Internet Assisgned Numbers Authority Private Subnets
+* Internet Assigned Numbers Authority Private Subnets
   * 10.0.0.0 - 10.255.255.255 (10/8 prefix)
   * 172.16.0.0 - 172.31.255.255 ( 172.16/12 prefix)
   * 192.168.0.0 - 192.168.255.255 (192.168/16 prefix)
   * largest subnet allowed is a /16
-  * smallest subenet allowed is a /28
+  * smallest subnet allowed is a /28
   > To understand CIDR and subnets a bit more: [CIDR.xyz](http://cidr.xyz/)

 ## VPC Uses/Actions